EricHeidbreder/GA_projects/projects/project_2-master/README.md

 ## Problem Statement

-How can investors and current home owners in Ames, IA increase the value of their homes?
+Can a linear regression model trained on home price sales from 2006-2010 in Ames, IA perform better than a baseline model for predicting unknown home prices?
+What is the correlation between the features of a home and the sale price?
+How can investors and homeowners use this information to help increase the value of their homes?

 ## Description of Data ([Pulled from the Documentation](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt))
 * Dataset contains features of homes sold in Ames, IA between 2006 and 2010
+* SIZE:
+ * Training set: 2051 observations, 81 variables
-* SIZE: 2930 observations, 82 variables
+ * Testing set: 878 observations, 80 variables (missing `Sale Price`)
 * TARGET: Regression model to predict sale price
 * DATA DICTIONARY: original 82 variables accounted for in the [source data](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt)